sarahmonster/hire-sarah/_projects/rivet.md

 {% include portfolio-panel.md
   metadata="Ideation"
-  heading="Let's start from the ending" content="Once I had a better understanding of small businesses needs relating to websites and the existing landscape, I kicked off the project by working backward from the end result.
-This meant figuring out what a minimum valuable website for a small business would be—what would be the minimum amount of content and customisation we'd need to account for in order for a business owner to immediately want to publish their site?
+  heading="Let's start from the ending" content="Once I had a better understanding of small businesses' needs and the existing landscape, I kicked off the project by working backward from the end result.
+This meant figuring out what a minimum valuable website for a small business would be: how much content and customisation would be needed for a business owner to immediately want to publish their site?

   My hypothesis was that a single-page site, with the basic details (\"about us\", logo, social media links, contact information, and hours of operation) would do the trick.

   To validate the approach, a developer and I bootstrapped a v0.1 of the functionality and then semi-manually built out sites following this template for businesses who had previously struggled to build a site on WordPress.com.
-When results proved positive, I moved forward with plans for increased automation." image="/assets/img/rivet/site-samples.png" alt="Sample single-page website designs for small businesses."
+When results proved positive, we moved forward with plans for increased automation." image="/assets/img/rivet/site-samples.png" alt="Sample single-page website designs for small businesses."
 %}